 Three things in the state budget that matter to you.

-Soon, the North Carolina General Assembly will begin the process of creating a state budget for the upcoming year.
 Because the budget is passed as a piece of legislation, it’s easy for it to feel complicated and irrelevant to our everyday lives.
 However, here are three state budget issues we care about passionately that will and do matter to people just like us:

 For the last two years, healthcare has been the keystone fight of the North Carolina state budget.
 Why?
 Because there is a cost tied to expanding Medicaid access.
 Now, with a COVID relief package freshly signed by President Biden, the cost of expanding Medicaid would be covered several times over by the federal government— And that is money that we’ve already paid in our taxes.